> Work

 > 2020 AIA/ACSA Practice and Leadership Award

-The Forensics Studio is the final studio in the Master of Architecture program at South Dakota State University's Department of Architecture (DoArch).
-The studio investigates a range of architecture projects completed by the leading architecture firms in the state of South Dakota.
-During their last semester of study student teams collaborate with one participating architecture firm to research the firm’s methods of work and to unfold the critical workflows of that practice.
+From 2016 to 2019, the Forensics Studio was the final studio in the Master of Architecture program at South Dakota State University's Department of Architecture (DoArch).
+The studio investigated a range of architecture projects completed by the leading architecture firms in the state of South Dakota.
+During their last semester of study student teams collaborated with one participating architecture firm to research the firm’s methods of work and to unfold the critical workflows of that practice.

 The idea of architectural work is a complete mystification that obscures the fact that behind the production of something there is a much larger and wider agency than what is acknowledged in the public presentation of architectural work.